The Best Website Hosting for Photographers and Creatives (2023)

 Shared WordPress hosting refers to the practice of using a single server for multiple websites which is the reason it is so readily available and inexpensive.

 Simply put, shared hosting is when a web host reuses a single server for multiple websites each of which have independent domain names and likely belong to separate people.

 Many people will argue that shared hosting no longer has a place in this day and age but I honestly have to disagree.
-I think most people start with shared hosting at some point and as long as you choose to host your website with a reliable provider like Bluehost, you really can’t go wrong…
+I think most people start with shared hosting at some point.
+As long as you choose to host your website with a reliable provider like Bluehost, you really can’t go wrong…